Roachim/PDFDownloader/PDFDownloader/Readme.md

 **3: Copy the path?**
 - Find the folder that contains the GRI_2017_2020 excel file, open it.
-- Some place on the screen you should see names with arrows pointing to the right, click ONCE on it.
+- Some place on the screen you should see names with arrows pointing to the right, click ONCE on it, it should now be marked blue.
-- Right after, press the keys ctrl and c at the same time.
+- Right after, press the keys 'ctrl' and 'c' at the same time.
-- Now back to the program, click on the program window, anywhere on the black screen, and press the crtl and v keys at the same time.
+- Now back to the program, click on the program window, anywhere on the black screen, and press the 'crtl' and 'v' keys at the same time.
 - You should now see new text pop into the window(example below), and if you do, simply press 'Enter'.

 Example of a path: